MicrosoftDocs/PowerShell-Docs/developer/format/propertyname-element-for-itemselectioncondition-for-customcontrol-for-view-format.md

 ---
 # PropertyName Element for ItemSelectionCondition for CustomControl for View (Format)

-Specifies the .NET Framework property that triggers the condition.
+Specifies the .NET property that triggers the condition.
 When this property is present or when it evaluates to `true`, the condition is met, and the control is used.
 This element is used when defining a custom control view.

 Configuration Element (Format)
 ViewDefinitions Element (Format)